-As at 31 December 2021, the Group had twenty four owned vessels which comprised mainly of grabs fitted Supramaxes.
-We ensure our own fleet be equipped with proven green and energy efficiency equipment and technologies to minimize the emission of toxic pollutants, which include:
+Acting as a participant in the marine market, we always concern the issue of increasing GHG emissions and consumption of fossil fuels.
+We owned a modern and high-quality fleet of dry bulk carriers and as at 31 December 2022, the Group had twenty four owned vessels which are all grabs fitted Supramaxes.
+We ensure our owned fleet be equipped with proven green and energy efficient equipment and technologies to minimize the emission of toxic pollutants.